jotisl/enerjol/content/post/2025-07-23 Five big questions.md

   - energysheds
 ---

 When you spend two and a half years trying to crossbreed engineering with policy in energy systems, you necessarily find yourself asking a lot of questions.
-These are some of the questions that have stuck with me over time, and that a quick google didn't resolve.
+These are some of the questions that a quick google didn't resolve.
 I'm working on some of them, or on posing them to more people.
 Collective intelligence!

 1. How can we move from an environmentalism that opposes to one that proposes?
 2. What are the scaling laws of power systems?
 3. How will energy storage be distributed between garages, industrial yards, neighborhoods, substations, and generators?
 4. What will be the temporal and spatial extent of the world's energysheds?
-5. How much matter are we processing to make today's (energy) tech, and at what point are urban deposits better than natural ones?
+5. How much matter are we processing to make today's (energy) tech, and at what point are manmade deposits better than natural ones?

 ## 1. Towards an environmentalism that proposes